 - If your degree is not RICS-accredited you can do an accredited postgraduate qualification.

-- You could enter a job with some subjects at National 5 and Highers.
-This is accompanied by 4 years of supervised structured on the job training towards the AssocRICS qualification, as an associate member of RICS.
+- You could enter a job with some subjects at National 5 and Highers and train towards the AssocRICS qualification (associate member of RICS) for 4 years.

-- Alternatively, if you have a Higher National Certificate (HNC) or Higher National Diploma (HND) you could get a trainee job and work towards RICS associate membership with two years of supervised training.
+- Alternatively, if you have an HNC or HND, you could get a trainee job and work towards RICS associate membership with two years of supervised training.

 - Entry requirements for an HND are 2 Highers, and for a degree, 4 Highers.
 English and Maths are preferred.